 - the coursework to be excluded does not represent your scholastic ability, and that this substandard performance was due to an extenuating circumstance;

-- you would be compelled to complete additional courses or enroll in additional quarters to achieve your baccalaureate degree if your petition is not approved;
+- you would be compelled to complete additional courses or enroll in additional semesters to achieve your baccalaureate degree if your petition is not approved;

 - five years have elapsed since the most recent coursework to be excluded was completed;